 2006-07: Michal Jordan played Zlin in the Czech juniors.
 In 40 games he scored 7 goals with 11 assists and 20 PIM.
 In six games playing for the Czech Republic at the WJC U-18 tournament, he had one assist.

-2009-10: Suffered an injury during the Traverse City Prospects tournament which caused him to miss some time before returning to Plymouth and also missed time in the middle of the season while captaining the Czech Republic team at the WJC.
+2009-10: Jordan suffered an injury during the Traverse City Prospects tournament which caused him to miss some time before returning to Plymouth and also missed time in the middle of the season while captaining the Czech Republic team at the WJC.
 In 41 regular season games for Plymouth, Jordan scored 13 goals with 19 assists with eleven of those goals coming on the power play.
-His plus/minus of +1 was well-below his figure from 2008-09.
-In nine OHL playoff games, he had 5 assists with 8 PIM and was +1.
+His plus/minus of plus-1 was well-below his figure from 2008-09.
+In nine OHL playoff games, he had 5 assists with 8 PIM and was plus-1.
 Jordan signed an entry level contract with Carolina in April and was with Albany during the AHL playoffs but did not play in any games.
 With the Czech Republic, he played in all six games at the WJC with 1 assist.

 2011-12: Jordan was one of two players to skate in all 76 games for Carolina AHL affiliate Charlotte in his second pro season.
 Though focused on the defensive aspects of the game he was second amongst Checkers defensemen with 22 points; scoring 4 goals with 18 assists and was minus-15 with 43 penalty minutes.
 Charlotte finished third in the Midwest Division; one point out of an AHL playoff spot.

-2012-13: Jordan made his NHL debut in his third pro season, skating in five February games with the Hurricanes, and represented Carolina's AHL affiliate in Charlotte in the 2013 AHL All-Star Game.
-He was scoreless and -2 with 2 penalty minutes, averaging just under 11 minutes of ice time with the Hurricanes.
-Jordan scored 6 goals with 10 assists in 55 games and was +6 with 22 penalty minutes with the Checkers.
-He missed four games in Charlotte's first round playoff series with Oklahoma City due to injury and had one assist in his only playoff game.
+2012-13: Jordan made his NHL debut in his third pro season, skating in five February games with the Hurricanes, and represented Carolina’s AHL affiliate in Charlotte in the 2013 AHL All-Star Game.
+He was scoreless and minus-2 with 2 penalty minutes, averaging just under 11 minutes of ice time with the Hurricanes.
+Jordan scored 6 goals with 10 assists in 55 games and was plus-6 with 22 penalty minutes with the Checkers.
+He missed four games in Charlotte’s first round playoff series with Oklahoma City due to injury and had one assist in his only playoff game.
 Jordan was re-signed by Carolina as a restricted free agent to a one-year contract in July, 2013.

 Jordan is the prototypical puck-moving defenseman who thrives in power play situations.
 He is reliable in his own end though he does not play a particularly physical game.
 He is a leader on his team and has a good feel for the game.